-This year alone, drones have become a been used to monitor penguins in Antarctica, assist farmers with crop output, take surveys of infrastructure, and even perform critical search-and-rescue missions for scores of emergency responders.
+In the past few years alone, drones have been used to monitor penguins in Antarctica, assist farmers with crop output, take surveys of infrastructure, and even perform critical search-and-rescue missions for scores of emergency responders.

 Sure, the technology seems new, but it’s certainly not unproven.
 And, as you’ve seen in this article, it’s been around for a very, very long time.